Professor Robert Cheke

 Professor Cheke has published 300 articles on biological topics, two books (Cheke, R.A. and Walsh, J.F.
 (1996) The Birds of Togo.
 British Ornithologists' Union Check-list no. 14.
 British Ornithologists' Union, Tring; and Cheke, R.A. and Mann, C.F.
 (2001) Sunbirds.
 A Guide to the Sunbirds, Flowerpeckers, Spiderhunters and Sugarbirds of the World.
 Christopher Helm, A&C Black, London).
 He has edited three sets of conference proceedings, one of which was for a Royal Society discussion meeting in 1989.

-Professor Cheke devised the NRI MSc programme in natural resources and managed it as programme leader in its initial years.
+Professor Cheke devised the NRI MSc programme in natural resources (now re-named as two separate degree courses) and managed it as programme leader in its initial years.
 He has supervised more than 20 PhD students.

 In an increasingly populous and warming world, it is imperative to maximise crop production and minimise health risks, whilst simultaneously protecting natural environments.
 To achieve these goals, it is necessary to understand how living systems function in order to decide which of a suite of possible interventions are best.
 However, the inherent complexity of living systems requires a systems approach to cope with counterintuitive phenomena and to predict how biological systems will respond to different stresses.
 Hence the need for quantitative analyses of field data and modelling, both theoretical and empirical.

 These approaches, which have underpinned much of Professor Cheke's research, have led to successes in control programmes against human parasitic diseases and migrant pests and have shown that integrated pest management (IPM) is preferable to conventional pest management on both economic and environmental grounds.

 Future work is needed to link more field data on pests and disease vectors, which are currently controlled using IPM methods, with mathematical models to devise the most appropriate control strategies.
-It is anticipated that progress towards these aims will be made in a new project, awarded to Professor Cheke's collaborators, Dr Juhua Liang and Professor S. Tang of the Shaanxi Normal University, Xi'an, Peoples' Republic of China, which began in 2018 on Modelling multi-scale pest control systems with hormesis and homeostatic transitions, funded by the National Natural Science Foundation of China (NNSFC).
+It is anticipated that progress towards these aims will be made in a project, awarded to Professor Cheke's collaborators, Dr Juhua Liang and Professor S. Tang of the Shaanxi Normal University, Xi'an, Peoples' Republic of China, which began in 2018 on modelling multi-scale pest control systems with hormesis and homeostatic transitions, funded by the National Natural Science Foundation of China (NNSFC).